Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 The Board of Directors shall have sole authority to appoint and terminate the following Officers at their discretion:

-* Chief Executive Officer to run the day-to-day affairs of the Club and the Clubhouse.
+* Chief Executive Officer (CEO) to run the day-to-day affairs of the Club and the Clubhouse.

 * Treasurer to draft a yearly budget for approval by the Board of Directors to ensure the continued operation of the Club.

-* Chair of the Board, a Director
-  * to select the time and place of regular Board meetings,
-  * to call emergency meetings of the Board as necessary, and
-  * to plan the agenda for the Board meetings.

-* Secretary, a Director, though not the Chair, to record and maintain the minutes of every Board meeting.

-The Board may designate in the Bylaws other Officer positions and their selection process, whether it be by appointment by the Board of Directors or by election by the Members, the qualifications and duties thereof, and the length of term they shall serve.
+The Board may designate in the Bylaws other Officer positions and their selection process, whether it be by appointment by the Board of Directors or an Officer of Committee of the Club or by election by the Members of the Club, as well as the qualifications and duties thereof and the length of term they shall serve.

 ## 3. Membership